More layoffs at Indiana factory Trump made deal to keep open

 “It was like royalty coming here, we knew the world was watching,” Elliott said.
 “He’s walking through and we’re in awe, like ‘Savior!'.
 That’s the way we’re looking at it.
 He led us to believe that we were all going to be saved.”

+“The President was proud that he was able to help save the jobs of 1,100 Americans from being shipped to Mexico by overseeing a deal between United Technologies and the state of Indiana,” White House spokeswoman Lindsay Walters said in a statement on Thursday.

+The U.S. economy is growing steadily, unemployment is low at 4.1 percent and wages have started to rise.
+About 2.1 million new jobs were created in 2017 and 2.24 million in 2016 as one of the longest economic recoveries on record has pulled people back into the labor force.

-Trump repeatedly criticized Carrier during the presidential campaign, as he pledged to rip up bad trade deals and save American jobs.
+Trump had repeatedly criticized Carrier during the presidential campaign as he pledged to rip up bad trade deals and save American jobs.
+And he put pressure on the company to change course after his election victory in November 2016.

-Carrier workers now also question why their factory, which will continue making furnaces after fan coil operations move to Monterrey, was singled out by Trump when hundreds of steelworkers in Indiana are in a similar predicament.
+Carrier workers now question why their factory, which will continue making furnaces after fan coil operations move to Monterrey, was singled out by Trump when hundreds of steelworkers in Indiana are in a similar predicament.

 United Technologies Electronic Controls, another United Technologies facility two hours away in Huntington, Indiana, is closing in 2018, also sending its operations to Monterrey.